blackstrype/quarkus-microservices-training/labs/lab_2_dynamic_configuration_and_deployment.md

     podman run -it -p 8080:8080 localhost/smessner/train-line-service:latest
     ```

-    Add a production profile to `application.properties`:
+    Add a production profile to `application.properties` and rebuild:
     ```properties
     %prod.train-line-name=Production-Line-C
     ```

-    Override the configuration in the container.
-Stop the container and restart it, this time overriding the `train-line-name` with an environment variable and running in production mode.
+    Override the configuration in the container by adding the `train-line-name` with an environment variable and running in production mode.

     ```bash
-    podman run -it --rm -p 8080:8080 -e QUARKUS_PROFILE=prod -e TRAIN_LINE_NAME=Express-Line-B localhost/smessner/train-line-service:latest
+    podman run -it --rm -p 8080:8080 -e QUARKUS_PROFILE=dev -e TRAIN_LINE_NAME=Express-Line-B localhost/smessner/train-line-service:latest
     ```

     Test a few curl commands on the /status endpoint to see how the train-line-name changes in between prod and dev profiles.